SeisSol/SAMPLER/README.md

 Note: Kajiura's Filter needs to process all timesteps prior to "timestep_end".

 ## Examples
-### Basic example (seafloor and sea surface data is available)
+### Basic example: Rasterize 2D grids (seafloor and sea surface data is available)

     julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc ~/seissol-outputs/out-surface.xdmf

 Only rasterizes the 2D surface outputs (seafloor and sea surface elevation).

-### Rasterize and Kajiura (if only seafloor data is available)
+### Rasterize only seafloor (and optionally apply Kajiura's Filter)

-    julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc --kajiura ~/seissol-outputs/out-surface.xdmf
+    julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc --seafloor-only ~/seissol-outputs/out-surface.xdmf

+Only rasterizes the 2D _seafloor_ elevation over time.

+Optionally thereafter:

     julia kajiura.jl ~/sampler-output.nc ~/kajiura-output.nc 300

-Only rasterizes the 2D _seafloor_ elevation over time.
-Then applies Kajiura's filter to it.
+Applies Kajiura's Filter for 300 timesteps.

-Note: You can also rasterize the SeisSol outputs fully (without `--kajiura`) and then apply Kajiura's filter to them.
+Note: You can also rasterize the SeisSol outputs fully (without `--seafloor-only`) and then apply Kajiura's Filter to them.
 But that usually does not make much sense.

+### Rasterize seafloor using Tanioka's method

+    julia sampler.jl -m 8G --water-height=2000 -o ~/sampler-output.nc --seafloor-only --tanioka ~/seissol-outputs/out-surface.xdmf

+Applies Tanioka's method while rasterizing the seafloor.
+Needed if bathymetry is not flat.

+Note: You can also use Tanioka's method when rasterizing more than just the seafloor outputs.
+It will only affect the seafloor uplift, though.

 ### Rasterize fully (with 3D velocity grid)